bazelbuild/bazel/site/versions/master/docs/tutorial/android-app.md

 version installed within that location.

-Alternatively, you can explicitly specify the location of the Android SDK and build tools version to use by including a `path` and `build_tools_version` attributes:
+Alternatively, you can explicitly specify the location of the Android SDK and build tools version to use by including the `path` and `build_tools_version` attributes:

 ```python